 scaleTargetRef:

-name: worker-deployment
+name: consumer-deployment

 triggers: